di98feja/RagnarsRokare/MobAILib/readme.md

 - Version 0.2.0
 Added base mob attributes to control behaviours.
 Line of sight required for containers and assignments.
+Added FeedingBehaviour, removed the need for Tameable component
 Reworked Statemachine tree
+Deprecated some config values

 - Version 0.1.3
 Added basic FightingBehaviour to FixerAI and WorkerAI